Amplified-Information/testing/infra/README.md

 - ACLs disabled (AWS IAM is used for access)
 - Enable bucket key

-Next create two new policies:

-1. Create a new policy called `s3-landing-zone-policy` (so github Actions can add files to S3):
+Now create a new policy called `s3-landing-zone-policy` (so github Actions can add files to S3):

 ```json
 {